An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 The popular terms are Rt 66 and Route 66 (pronounced ROOT).
 Only foreigners use R or Rte.
 Technically, the name was US Highway 66.
 There is no connection with Interstate highway 66 (abbreviated I-66) which goes from Washington DC into Virginia.

-Most of Route 66 can still be driven--sometimes on original 1920s or 30s concrete, asphalt or even brick!
-(All images on this site were taken after the year 2000.)
+But most of Route 66 can still be driven--sometimes on original 1920s or 30s concrete.

-Route 66 is real America...real close.
+Route 66 is real America...warts, pimples and all.
 Just outside your windshield.

 WEATHER AND BEST TIMES

 Route 66 is highly seasonal.
-Peak travel generally extends from May to September...the Northern Hemisphere summer.
-May-June and the month of September are the "Goldilocks" times--not too hot and not too cold--when everything will likely be open.
+Peak travel is from May to September...the Northern Hemisphere summer.
+May-June and September are "Goldilocks" times--not too hot and not too cold--when everything should be open.

 The summer includes car shows and drive-in movies, and no Route 66 trip is complete without them.
 See listings for "Car Shows" and "Drive-Ins" above.
 Both are generally weekends only.